md-plugins/md-plugins/packages/docs/src/pages/md-plugins/codeblocks/overview.md

   copyButtonComponent: 'MarkdownCopyButton', // Optional: Customize the copy button component
   tabPanelTagName: 'q-tab-panel', // Optional: Customize the tab panel tag name
   tabPanelTagClass: 'q-pa-none', // Optional: Customize the tab panel tag class
-  linePrefixClass: 'line-', // Optional: Customize the prefix for magic classes ("highlight", "rem", and "add")
   preClass: 'markdown-code', // Optional: Customize the class for the pre tag
   codeClass: '', // Optional: Customize the class for the code tag
   pageScripts: [